justincbagley/piranha/bin/README.md

 # bin

-As is typical of UNIX/Linux distributions and software, this bin/ directory contains the binary and executable files needed to run the functions within this repository.
+As is typical of UNIX/Linux distributions and software, this bin/ directory contains the binary and executable files needed to run the main script and all functions within this repository.

 The full file tree for this directory is as follows: